Skip to Content

 Summer

-Growing up my mom was exacting with the sunscreen.
+Growing up, my mom was exacting with the sunscreen.
 I’m pretty sure she carried around a timer to ensure we were applying every 1-2 hours.
 She was also verryyy adamant about covering up: rash guards – always wore them, hats – we LOVE hats, staying in the shade – you betcha.
-We took a holistic approach, and I got to say that’s what I recommend too.
+We took a holistic approach, and I have to say that’s what I recommend too.

-But, as we’re approaching summer here, I for one, am going to spending a lot more time outside soaking up the sun!
-I’m a big fan of breezy long sleeves, daily sunscreen application, always keeping sunscreen in my handbag, and the most worn item in my closet, according to my closet tracking app, is my sun hat!
+I’m a big fan of breezy long sleeves, daily sunscreen application, and always keeping sunscreen in my handbag.
+The most worn item in my closet, according to my closet tracking app, is my sun hat!
 I’d like to think my mom would be proud.

-But, even with all of my hard work, I can still sometimes get an unexpected sunburn.
-It typically happens on my chest, and I really don’t want a red patch there or weird tanlines so I always try to swoop in with some quick sunburn remedies that you might find helpful for minor burns.
+But, even with all of my hard work, I still sometimes get an unexpected sunburn.
+It typically happens on my chest, and I really don’t want a red patch or weird tan lines, so I always try to swoop in with some quick sunburn remedies that you might find helpful for minor burns.

-And, don’t forget, the best way to cure a sunburn is to avoid it in the first place.
-If you’re looking for a good recommendation, check out my blog post on eco-friendly sunscreens.
-And, remember, the key is reapplying the sunscreen every 1 to 2 hours.
-This will help prevent a sunburn in the future, or at least reduce its severity.
+And don’t forget, the best way to cure a sunburn is to avoid it in the first place.
+Check out my blog post on eco-friendly sunscreens.
+Remember, the key is reapplying the sunscreen every 1 to 2 hours.
+This will help prevent sunburn in the future.

 While there aren’t any overnight cures for sunburn, there are several remedies for sunburn you can utilize in milder cases.
-Here’s the best home sunburn remedies for sunburn relief.
+Here are the best home remedies for sunburn relief.

 If you want to heal a sunburn fast, you should make sure you’re getting plenty of rest, drinking lots of water, avoiding the sun, and moisturizing your skin.
 Likely, your skin after a sunburn will become very dry and flaky due to prolonged exposure.